-The level of assurance agreed is reasonable
+The level of assurance agreed is reasonable.

-Scope This engagement covers verification of:
+This engagement covers verification of:

 - PT.
-Sampoerna Indonesia Semtilari Sukorejo Plant, Indonesia The organizational boundary was established following the operational control consolidation approach.

-Title or description of activities: Emissions for manufacturing facilities. - warehousing, offices and operator-controlled fleet

-Scope 1 & 2 emissions only

-- Location/boundary of the activities: Single facility, Indonesia

-First application period: Calendar Year 2021
+HM Sampoerna, Sukorejo Plant, Indonesia - · The organizational boundary was established following the operational control consolidation approach. - wascription or activities.
+Emissions for man warehousing, offices and operator-controlled fleet.
+Scope 1 & 2 revises on activities. · Title or description of activities.
+Emissions for manufacturing facilities - Location/boundary of the adivities.
+Single facility, Indonesia - First application period.
+Calendar Year 2021

-Intended user of the verification statement internal, customers, general public.
+Intended user of the verification statement: internal, customers, general public.